Federal Government Caught Stealing

 2015: Lawsuit Filed

-4DD filed Case 1:15-cv-00945-EGB seeking compensation for the government's unauthorized use of TETRA (Copyright Infringement / Software Piracy).
+4DD filed Case 1:15-cv-00945-EGB seeking compensation for the government's theft of TETRA (Copyright Infringement / Software Piracy).

 Destruction of Evidence